-Role What they do Community Education Counsellor can be accessed to provide educational counselling and support services to Aboriginal and/or Torres Strait Islander students and communities.
-(Regional) Cultural Diversity Working Party can be accessed to provide support and advice for students, staff and parents in order to enhance the educational experience for Indigenous and non-Indigenous students.
-(Regional) Deputy Principal leadership of SWELL Team to promote an inclusive, positive school culture monitors attendance, behaviour and academic data to identify areas of additional need.
-Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
+Role What they do Culture and Inclusion Working Party can be accessed to provide support and advice for students, staff and parents in order to enhance the educational experience for Indigenous and non-Indigenous students.
+(Regional) Deputy Principal SWELL Team leadership of SWELL Team to promote an inclusive, positive school culture monitors attendance, behaviour and academic data to identify areas of additional need.
+Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one- on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
 Prep and Year 6 teachers coordinate transitions for students moving to Prep and from Year 6 School Nurse can be accessed to work with school staff to build their competence and confidence to safely manage procedures and interventions required by students with specialised health needs can be accessed to provide assessment, health management planning, training and ongoing support and supervision for students with specialised health needs.
 Classroom Teachers responsible for student welfare at each year level provides continuity of contact for students and their families through the seven years of schooling ensures students feel safe and comfortable and want to come to school nurtures a sense of belonging to the class group, year level and school.